cltj/docs_template/pdoc/04-Permanent/Permanent.md

-Permanent notes are from [[Zettlekasten]] method and are refering to sources or articles that others have made.
+Permanent notes are from [[Zettlekasten]] method and are referring to external sources or articles (not your thoughts).